Best Dill Seed Substitutes: Top 5 Alternatives for Any Recipe

 2. Caraway Seeds

-Caraway seeds have a strong, earthy flavor that pairs well with root vegetables, meats, and baked goods.
-They’re commonly used in sauerkraut, rye bread, and stews.
-Keep in mind that they have a more intense flavor, so start with a small amount and adjust to taste.
+Caraway seeds provide a strong, earthy flavor that complements root vegetables, meats, and baked goods.
+Commonly used in sauerkraut, rye bread, and stews.
+Start with a 1:1 ratio but reduce slightly for delicate dishes.

 Caraway Seeds